Lawd-STAR/DetStream-Vision-Agents/README.md

 * 95% percentile audio transport latency: 30ms

 SDKs for React, Android, iOS, Flutter, React, React Native and Unity.
+Open Agent library, support for most of our video/audio competitors as well.
+If you prefer Twilio, Cloudflare or Mediasoup you're welcome to use those.

 ## 🚀 Features